OmicsDI/edu-dev/content/post/partners.md

 {{< figure src="/media/ega_logo.png">}}

 The [European Genome-Phenome Archive](https://www.ebi.ac.uk/ega/home) (EGA) provides a service for the permanent archiving and distribution of personally identifiable genetic and phenotypic data resulting from biomedical research projects.
-Data at EGA was collected from individuals whose consent agreements authorise data release only for specific research use to bona fide researchers.
 Strict protocols govern how information is managed, stored and distributed by the EGA project.
 The EGA comprises a public metadata section, allowing searching and identifying relevant studies, and the controlled access data section.
 Access to the data section for a particular study is only granted after validation of a research proposal through the relevant ethics approval.